tjohann/a20_sdk/README.md

     cd /var/lib/a20_sdk
     git pull

-Take a look at the NEWS file to see what i've changed.
-See also UPGRADE_HINTS.
+Take a look at the ./NEWS file to see what i've changed.
+See also ./UPGRADE_HINTS.

-If there're changes of the toolchain, then fist distclean all:
+If there're changes of the toolchain, then first distclean all:

     make distclean